julianvollmer/node-websockets/doc/stream.md

         }
     });

-The `head` event is emitted when the head of a new frame has been parsed.
-It is used to add opcode specific frame handling on top of the WebSocketStream by the WebSocket module.
+The `request` event is emitted when the head of a new frame has been parsed.
+It is used to add opcode specific frame handling on top of the WebSocketStream by setting up listeners to the `readable` event.
+If `useRequest` flag is `true` the event will not pass an object hash but an instance of `WebSocketIncoming`.
+The benefit on using `WebSocketIncoming` is that all payload is written on `WebSocketIncoming` and that a frame end is signaled by an `end` event which is currently the only safe way to detect stream ends.

 ### Event: 'done'

 Is emitted when the stream has fully parsed the payload of a large frame or when the last part of a frame stream was parsed.
 It can be used to either pull out the payload as one piece (useful for small messages) or to unbind from listeners on streams.
+Note: If you have set `useRequest` then there this event will not be emitted.

 ### Event: 'readable'